kmcroft13/box-templates/README.md

 Visit the [Orion-CLI GitHub](https://github.com/matteodem/orion-cli) for more info
 ####Service Configurations
 This is where you put the API keys and secrets of any apps you want to integrate with.
 Each additional integration should be a child object of `serviceConfigurations`.
 In this case, we only have Box so we take the client ID and secret from the Box app page and put them here.
+####Email
+This app uses transactional email service SendInBlue to send emails to new users when their accounts are created.
+You can sign up with a transactional email account with SendInBlue (it's free!) or modify the code in  `server/lib/onCreateUser.js` to switch to the service of your choice (or remove this feature entirely).

 ## TODO